davidbegin/tinyrecord/README.rst

         tr.insert_multiple(documents)

-Note that due to performance reasons you cannot view the data within a transaction unless you've comitted.
+Note that due to performance reasons you cannot view the data within a transaction unless you've committed.
 You will have to call operations on the transaction object and not the database itself.
 Since tinyrecord works with dictionaries and the latest API, it will